lterzic/minipilot/README.md

 If the build is successful, should have a `build/libminipilot.a` static library.

 ## Porting Minipilot
 Minipilot is compiled as a CMake static libary, meaning it does not run on its own.
-Entry point of the library is the function `mp::main` declared in [main.hpp](include/mp/main.hpp).
+Entry point of the library is the function `mp::main` declared in [main.hpp](src/main.hpp) and included through [mp.hpp](include/mp/mp.hpp).
 It takes in a struct of device drivers for all devices that the library might use, as well as the vehicle model and the state estimator which are to be used.

 To use Minipilot on a specific platform, you would create a standard CMake project with an executable and add this project as a subdirectory:
 ```CMake